jkalayan/ProteinDipole/README.md

 Output file:
 A XXX_dipole.pdb file, where XXX is the input file name, containing coordinates for charged atoms on side chains and dipoles calculated from the tool.
-The following teminology is used to describe the dipole values calculated:
+The following teminology is used to describe the dipole values calculated:<br/>
-  -STD: Dipole calculation using charges from the standard pKa of amino acids.
+ * STD: Dipole calculation using charges from the standard pKa of amino acids.
-  -PQR: Dipole calculation using charges outputted in the .pqr file.
+ * PQR: Dipole calculation using charges outputted in the .pqr file.
-  -DV: Dipole vector of the protein.
+ * DV: Dipole vector of the protein.
-  -DN: Normalised dipole vector of the protein.
+ * DN: Normalised dipole vector of the protein.
-  -DM: Dipole moment of the protein.
+ * DM: Dipole moment of the protein.

 Finally, the charges on atoms and dipole vectors can be viewed in visualisation tools such as [VMD](https://www.ks.uiuc.edu/Research/vmd/).
 An example of a VMD visualisation state (lysozyme_example.vmd) is available in in the example directory.